-GOVERNANCE COMMITTEE.
-The Governance Committee is responsible for: (i) recommending to the Board of Directors suitable candidates for nomination for positions on the Board of Directors; (ii) reviewing with the Board of Directors the appropriate skills and characteristics of Board members; (iii) reviewing and evaluating each director's performance on the Board; and (iv) reviewing and reporting to the Board on all matters generally relating to corporate governance.
-The Governance Committee also recommends the officers of the Company for election by the Board of Directors.
+Governance Committee.
+The Governance Committee is responsible for: (i) recommending to the Board of Directors suitable candidates for nomination for positions on the Board of Directors; (ii) reviewing with the Board of Directors the appropriate skills and characteristics of Board members; (iii) reviewing and evaluating each director's performance on the Board; (iv) reviewing and reporting to the Board on all matters generally relating to corporate governance; and (v) recommending the officers of the Company for election by the Board of Directors.
 Messrs.
-Gleason, Kollat, Matthews and Mehney and Ms. Parker currently serve on the Governance Committee.
+Kollat and Mehney and Mses.
+Parker and Sanders currently serve on the Governance Committee.
 Mr. Mehney is Chairman of the Governance Committee.
-During 1995, the Governance Committee held two meetings.
+During 1997, the Governance Committee held 4 meetings.
 The Governance Committee will consider nominees for election to the Board of Directors submitted by stockholders.
 The Amended and Restated Bylaws of the Company provide that nominations for the election of directors may be made by a stockholder entitled to vote for the election of directors if, and only if, the stockholder submits advance notice of the proposed nomination and the notice is received by the Secretary of the Company not less than 50 nor more than 75 days before the annual meeting.
 However, if fewer than 65 days' notice of the meeting or prior public disclosure is given to stockholders, the notice of the proposed nomination must be received not later than the close of business on the 15th day after the day on which the notice of the date of the meeting was mailed or the public disclosure was made, whichever first occurs.
-Each notice submitted by a stockholder must set forth the name, age, business address, residence address, principal occupation and employment of, the class and number of shares of the Company's stock beneficially owned by, and any other information concerning each nominee as would be required to be included in a proxy statement soliciting proxies for the election of the nominee under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and, as to the stockholder giving the notice, the name, record address and the class and number of shares of the Company's stock beneficially owned by the stockholder.
+Each notice submitted by a stockholder must set forth the name, age, business address, residence address, principal occupation and employment of, the class and number of shares of the Company's stock beneficially owned by, and any other information concerning each nominee as would be required to be included in a proxy statement soliciting proxies for the election of the nominee under the Exchange Act and, as to the stockholder giving the notice, the name, record address and the class and number of shares of the Company's stock beneficially owned by the stockholder.
 If the chairman of the meeting determines that a nomination was not made in accordance with these procedures, he or she must announce that determination at the meeting and the nomination will be disregarded.

-During the Company's last fiscal year, the Board of Directors held five regular meetings and two special meetings.
-Each of the directors attended 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors, and (ii) the total number of meetings held by all committees of the Board of Directors on which he or she served (during the periods that he or she served).
-Non-Employee Directors receive a \$8,000 annual retainer fee plus compensation in accordance with the following schedule: \$1,000 per day for attendance at each regular meeting of the Board of Directors; \$900 for attendance at each Executive Committee meeting when such committee functions in place of the Board; \$500 per day for attendance at each special meeting of the Board of Directors; and \$250 per day for attendance at each committee meeting.
-In addition, the chairman of each of the Audit, Compensation and Governance Committees receives annual fees of \$2,000.
+During the Company's last fiscal year, the Board of Directors held 5 regular meetings.
+Each of the directors attended 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the Board of Directors on which he or she served (during the periods that he or she served).

+COMPENSATION OF DIRECTORS

+Outside Directors receive a \$20,000 annual retainer fee plus \$1,000 per day for attendance at each regular meeting of the Board of Directors and \$1,000 per day for attendance at each committee meeting.
+In addition, the chairmen of the

+Audit, Compensation and Governance Committees receive annual fees of \$2,000.
 Directors who are also employees of the Company or any of its subsidiaries receive no annual retainer and are not compensated for attendance at Board or committee meetings.
-The Company also reimburses directors for expenses associated with attending Board of Director and committee meetings.
+The Company also reimburses directors for expenses associated with attending Board and committee meetings.